streetturtle/soupson-time/README.md

 # Conky integration

-One of these script could be easily used in conky:
+One of these scripts could be easily used as conky widget:

 ```
 ${execpi 3600 TDY=`date '+%A'`; cat /home/usrnm/.conky/menu | sed s/$TDY/'${color 46B5D3}'"$TDY"'$color'/}